ElodineOfficial/GoblinGuard/README.md

 - Detects when YouTube is playing a **video ad**
 - **Mutes audio** and **blacks out the player** during that time
 - Restores sound and video automatically when normal content resumes
+- Automatically scrolls past ads in shorts after allowing them to load to keep YT from throwing a tantrum

 This isn’t about skipping — it’s about letting the ad run while *you* step away or tune out.